ivoitovych/tt-metal/bug_report_ttnn_untilize_blackhole_corruption.md

 | PACR format | 7 parameters | 12 parameters |
 | PACK_SEL macro | Available | **NOT available** |
 | `program_packer_untilized_destination` | Functional | **Empty/commented out** |

+### Finding 6 (2025-12-17): Wormhole-Style Port Causes Device Hang
+Attempting a comprehensive port of the Wormhole implementation to Blackhole resulted in the device hanging during test execution.
+This was attempted with:
+- Enabling `program_packer_untilized_destination` (uncommenting function body)
+- Updating replay buffer to configure all 4 L1 destination registers
+- Changing MOP structure to match Wormhole (explicit row iteration)
+- Configuring Wormhole-style address modifiers

+**Conclusion**: The Blackhole packer hardware has fundamentally different constraints than Wormhole.
+The Wormhole approach cannot be directly ported. **This investigation is now BLOCKED** and requires Tenstorrent hardware engineer involvement.

 ---